 - Strongly disagree

-Some likert scales use a seven-point scale with 1 being ‘Strongly Agree’ and 7 being ‘Strongly disagree’ (or reversed).
+Some likert scales use a seven-point likert scale with 1 being ‘Strongly Agree’ and 7 being ‘Strongly disagree’ (or reversed).
 In the middle, a neutral statement like ‘neither agree nor disagree’.

-Here are a few examples of how likert scales look:
+Here are a few likert scale examples:

 1. They’re easy to understand